cipriancozma/namaste-react/Readme.md

 ## 21. What happens when state variables update?

 R: Whenever state variables update, react triggers a reconciliation cycle (re-renders the component)

+## 22. How useEffect hook works?

+R: If no dependency array => useEffect is called on every render

+If dependency array is empty = [] => useEffect is called on initial render (just once)

+If dependency array is not empty =[something here] => useEffect is called when the variable inside the array changes